JoseMMorales/Login_Testing_Aldi/README.md

 ## After installation you need to Configure Eclipse with WebDriver.

-- Accept work space as the default location.
+- Accept workspace as the default location.

 - Create a new project <b>File > New > Java Project.</b>